OVeNet: Offset Vector Network for Semantic Segmentation: Experiments

 \section{Experiments}

-To evaluate the proposed method, we carry out comprehensive experiments on Cityscapes and ACDC dataset.
-Experimental results demonstrate that our method achieved the highest performance, outperforming all other baselines.
-Following, we first introduce the datasets, evaluation metrics and implementation details in Sec. \ref{experiment}.
+To evaluate the proposed method, we carry out comprehensive experiments on the Cityscapes, ACDC and ADE20K datasets.
+Experimental results demonstrate that our method, compared to the baseline state-of-the-art architectures HRNet~\cite{wang2020deep} and HRNet $+$ OCR~\cite{YuanCW18} on which it is built, achieved higher performance, outperforming these baselines.
+In the following, we first introduce the datasets, evaluation metrics and implementation details in Sec. \ref{experiment}.
 We then compare our method to SOTA approaches in Sec. \ref{comparison}.
-Finally, we perform a series of ablation experiments on Cityscapes dataset in Sec. \ref{ablation}.
+Finally, we perform a series of ablation experiments on Cityscapes in Sec. \ref{ablation}.